Dental tourism risks and dental implant dental tourism risks

 Dental tourism risks are very real and there is no recourse for patients that have bad work or end up with major infections or permanent damage or nerve damage.
 All on 4 and dental implants are the highest risk of having major problems.
 Most patients looking at dental tourism are looking for cheaper costs so I have a post on cheaper All on 4 prosthesis and cheaper dental implants.
 To find out what costs are in your area you can always use the fair health consumer website.

 The biggest issue with dental tourism risks are that they are real and you have no recourse

 The most common dental tourism risk is simply getting bad work done.
 However, if you are simply picking your dentistry on price you very well can get bad work in the US as well.
 While there is good work in other countries most of the cheapest work is of low quality.
 The old adage of you get what you pay for holds true for almost everything.
-I am examples of things friends or I have seen but there is also literature with many more examples of terrible things happening to patients.
+I am giving examples of things friends or I have seen but there is also literature with many more examples of terrible things happening to patients.
 The second to worst thing is there is no legal recourse.
 They make you permanently numb and everything fails like in this case, tough luck.
 You can not sue them and get compensated to fix anything or to pay for pain and suffering.

 Risk of infection from inferior work from dental tourism